-The table to the right presents Elekta's financial assets and financial liabilities by measurement category with the carrying amount and fair value per item.
-Fair value for interest-bearing liabilities has been established by discounting future payment flows at current market interest rate and then converting to SEK at the current exchange rate.
-For other financial instruments the fair value is estimated to agree with the carrying amount.
+The result of a revaluation of derivatives used to hedge fair financial liabilities by measurement category with the carrying amount and fair value per item.
+Fair value for interest-bearing liabilities has been established by discounting future payment fair value is estimated to agree with the carrying amount.